Woodstock Regeneration Project

 Project Information:

-The Woodstock Regeneration Project is a Human-Induced Regeneration (HIR) project located in the Bourke Local Government Area of New South Wales, approximately 80km southwest of the township of Brewarrina.
+The Woodstock Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 60km south-east of Bourke in the Far West region of New South Wales.
 Registered in September 2015, the project covers a substantial area of 11,953 hectares.
-The proponent for this initiative is Colm James Dempsey, with John Beer listed as a participant.
+The property is situated within the Bourke Shire Council area, a region traditionally dominated by extensive grazing of sheep and cattle on large rangeland stations.